rootkunu247/Get-instagram-users-info---Any-instagram-account/README.md

    Facebook : Facebook.com/zxlll
 ```

-This tool helping you to get Instagram users information without login to your account,
+This tool helping you to get Instagram users informations without login to your account.

 # install ON TERMUX OR LINUX :